Last updated: August 2026

 How much does general liability insurance cost for a Brownsville contractor in 2026?

 Most Brownsville general contractors can expect to pay between $125 and $350 per month, or approximately $1,500 to $4,200 annually, for a standard general liability policy with $1 million per occurrence and $2 million aggregate limits.
-Smaller contractors such as handymen may pay less, while roofers, structural contractors, marine contractors, and businesses working on Port of Brownsville or SpaceX-adjacent projects often pay $225 to $650 or more per month because of higher-risk operations and additional contractual insurance requirements.
+Smaller contractors such as handymen may pay less, while roofers, structural contractors, marine contractors, and businesses working on Port of Brownsville or SpaceX-adjacent projects often pay $250 to $650 or more per month because of higher-risk operations and additional contractual insurance requirements.

 In many cases, yes.
 Contractors with an active policy that already includes the required endorsements can often receive a same-day Certificate of Insurance.
 However, if additional endorsements, higher limits, or policy changes are needed, processing may take longer.
 Reviewing project insurance requirements before requesting the certificate helps avoid delays that could postpone jobsite access or vendor approval.

 Generally, no. General liability insurance is designed to cover claims involving bodily injury or damage to another person’s property.
 It does not typically pay to repair or replace your own defective workmanship.
 However, if faulty work results in covered damage to other property, portions of the resulting claim may be covered depending on the policy language, completed operations provisions, and the specific facts surrounding the loss.
+Where the work was performed by a subcontractor, the standard form’s subcontractor exception may apply, although an endorsement can remove it.